nest/nest-simulator/doc/htmldoc/get-started_index.rst

          |device| Device management
          ^^^

-         * :ref:`stimulate_network`: An overview of how to stimulate the network.
+         * :ref:`stimulate_network`: An overview of how to stimulate the network
-         * :ref:`Get data from simulations <record_simulations>`: How to record data from neurons and synapses.
+         * :ref:`Get data from simulations <record_simulations>`: How to record data from neurons and synapses

     .. grid-item-card::